-That’s the front cover – a picture of some ruins in Abergavenny in 2007 – and here is the back inlay:
+That’s the front cover – a picture of some ruins in Abergavenny in 2007 – and here is (a recently revised version of) the back inlay:

 There’s Alan the Bunny again, as he was on the Being Audacious back, but this time there is some relevance.
 That’s me, aged 3, which is relevant because my 3-year-old self features on this CD.
 And there’s Rebecca the Squirrel, a squirrel who appears on the album in the track Squirrels.
 The lovely woodland backdrop is lovely, as you may have noticed.
 I can’t recall where it was as my mum took this picture, but I’ll ask her some time.
 And the floating glowing orb thing is a floating glowing orb – adapted from a photograph of my eye.
 Can you guess which one?